Cucumber Radish Tomato Salad

 - Minced Garlic (affiliate link)

-- Ground Sumac (affiliate link) (optional, for sprinkling on salad)
+- Ground Sumac (affiliate link), optional, for sprinkling on salad

 - Mix in the desired amount of dressing (you might have some left for another salad).

-- Sprinkle salad with Sumac if you have some and serve!
-The salad makes four side-dish servings, but I’d happily eat twice as much and call it a meal when the weather is hot!
+- Cucumber Radish Tomato Salad makes four side-dish servings, but I’d happily eat twice as much and call it a meal when the weather is hot!

 Make it a Low-Carb Meal: